English proficiency requirements

 Your native language is English.

-You have completed all secondary or postsecondary education in the United States, Canada or other another English-speaking country.
+- You have completed all secondary or postsecondary education in the United States, Canada or other another English-speaking country.
+The following countries are also exempt from taking the TOEFL:

 You are an international or non-immigrant transfer student from a non-English speaking country who has completed an associate of arts or associate of science degree (college parallel degree) from a U.S. institution.